20488 - THEATRE FESTIVALS AND LIVE PERFORMANCES

 Go to class group/s: 31

 This workshop is primarily addressed to ACME students who wants to make their career in the performing arts and entertainment fields.
-Students attending the course are welcomed but they should evidence interest and commitment (as professional or non professional artists or as spectators) in the performing art field.
+International students attending the course are welcomed but they should evidence strong interest and commitment (as professional or non professional artists or as spectators) in the performing art field.

 The course is divided in three parts: